numba/numba/docs/source/developer/numba-runtime.rst

 -------------

 The compiler is allowed to emit incref/decref operations naively.
-It relies on an optimization pass that remove the redundant reference count operations.
+It relies on an optimization pass to remove redundant reference count operations.

-A new optimization pass is implemented in version 0.52.0 to remove reference count operations that falls into the following four categories of control-flow structure---per basic-block, diamond, fanout, fanout+raise.
-See documentation of :envvar:`NUMBA_LLVM_REFPRUNE_FLAGS` for their descriptions.
+A new optimization pass is implemented in version 0.52.0 to remove reference count operations that fall into the following four categories of control-flow structure---per basic-block, diamond, fanout, fanout+raise.
+See the documentation for :envvar:`NUMBA_LLVM_REFPRUNE_FLAGS` for their descriptions.

 The old optimization pass runs on block level to avoid control flow analysis.
 It depends on LLVM function optimization pass to simplify the control flow,